kefilev/laravel-weather-service/README.md

 # Laravel email subscription service App for automatic weather reports

 This is a simple weather subscription service built with Laravel 12 that lets users subscribe to the service trough API (using get requests) and receive everyday weather reports by email.
-The app uses weatherstack.com to retrive weather data but can easily be configured to use any other service.
+The app uses weatherstack.com to retrieve weather data but can easily be configured to use any other service.

 ## Requirements

 Web `server` like Apache, nginx or XAMPP with `PHP 8.2` and `MySQL`.
-Also install `composer` and `artisan` (if you install Laravel globaly from the Laravel Installer this will include artisan for your system).
+Also install `composer` and `artisan` (if you install Laravel globally from the Laravel Installer this will include artisan for your system).

 ## Configuration

 Run in console:

-`composer install` to install the PHP dependancies in vendor folder
+`composer install` to install the PHP dependencies in vendor folder

-`npm install` to install the JS dependancies in node_modules folder
+`npm install` to install the JS dependencies in node_modules folder

 Configure your .env file.